flyteorg/flyteidl/protos/docs/admin/admin.rst

    "description", ":ref:`ref_string`", "", ""
    "labels", ":ref:`ref_flyteidl.admin.Labels`", "", "Leverage Labels from flyteidel.admin.common.proto to tag projects with ownership information."
    "state", ":ref:`ref_flyteidl.admin.Project.ProjectState`", "", ""
+   "tags", ":ref:`ref_string`", "repeated", "User-specified tags.
+These are arbitrary and can be used for searching filtering and discovering entities."